 Any student who has enrolled must pay all tuition and fees by the 15th day of the semester, provide proof of receiving federal financial aid or make arrangements for monthly payments with the ICC Business Office.
 If this is not done, the student may be subject to dismissal from any or all classes.
-Payments may be made in the Business Office.
+Payments for outstanding balances owed to the college may be made in-person in the Business Office, or paid online with a debit or credit card.
+ICC accepts Visa, MasterCard, and Discover.